 19. Show me you’re thinking of me. -Sarah L.

 20. Teacher, “Who’s the friend who likes to play?”
 Students, “Bing Bong, Bing Bong.”
 From Disney’s Inside Out. -Kresta L.

 21. T: flat tire!
 S: sshhhhhhhhh -Laura C.

 22. I say-POP.
 Kids say-corn.
-I say Apple kids say Sauce.
-I say hot kids say dog.
-I say milk kids say shake.
-Any word combo works as long as kids know that when they say the word it means freeze and eyes on me. -Blue M.
+I say Apple.
+Kids say Sauce.
+I say hot.
+Kids say dog.
+I say milk.
+Kids say shake.
+Any word combo works as long as kids know that when they say the word it means to freeze and eyes on me. -Blue M.

 23. My Bologna has a first name… They sing “It’s OSCAR” I play the commercial for them so they can hear the song.
 They LOVE it! -Emilee L

 24. Teacher: 1, 2.
 Class: 3, 4.
 Teacher: Let’s go.
 Class: Out the door. -Amanda M.

 25. If you can hear my voice, clap once.
 If you can hear my voice, clap twice.
-I start at a whisper and they are silent by the time I get to 4 claps… the best part is no yelling.
-Laura C.
+I start with a whisper and they are silent by the time I get to 4 claps… the best part is no yelling. -Laura C.